 Contact Mexican customs authorities so that they may help you by either dialing (from Mexico) 01-800-463-6728, press option 7 for "comercio exterior" and then press 2 for "Cuidad de Mexico."
 From the U.S. dial 1-877-448-8728 or send an email to CIITEVAduanaMexico@sat.gob.mx for more information.

 Yes, just as long as ownership is proven and only one permit is paid for.
-The number of towed vehicles allowed (this includes motorcycles, quads, non-street legal vehicles, as well as jet skis) depends on the number of passengers that will travel in the vehicle, being that the maximum allowed is 3 towed vehicles.
+The number of towed vehicles allowed (this includes non-street legal: motorcycles, quads, vehicles, as well as jet skis) is three.